eminyagiz42/code-kata-java-groovy/README.md

 This is personal # javaKata.
-I will practice, follow my curiousity or solve some leetcode questions.
+I am going to practice, follow my curiousity and solve some leetcode questions.